Thunder (Seventeen song)

 "Thunder" is a song recorded by South Korean boy band Seventeen.
-It was released on May 26, 2025, as the lead single for the band's fifth studio album Happy Burstday.
-"Thunder" achieved success, debuting atop South Korea's Circle Digital Chart and receiving eight wins on South Korean music programs.
+It was released on May 26, 2025, as the lead single for the band's fifth studio album, Happy Burstday.
+"Thunder" achieved success, debuting atop South Korea's Circle Digital Chart and receiving eight wins on South Korean music programs alongside the 2025 MAMA Award for Best Dance Performance by a male group.

 Background and release

 On March 24, 2025, Pledis Entertainment announced that Seventeen would be releasing a studio album in celebration of Seventeen's tenth anniversary in May that year.
 On April 21, Happy Burstday was announced.
 The title of the album's lead single, "Thunder", was revealed alongside the album's entire track list on May 13.
 The first snippet of the song was released on May 16 when Seventeen released a highlight medley for the entire album.
 The song was released alongside Happy Burstday on May 26.

 Composition and lyrics

 "Thunder" has been described to be an EDM, house-pop, and dance-pop track.
 Its lyrics were written by Woozi with regular collaborator Bumzu.
 The pair composed the song with Seventeen's leader, S.Coups.
 "Thunder" was written in the key of G minor with a tempo of 130 beats per minute.